mharbur/data-science-for-agricultural-professionals/docs/02-Distributions-and-Probability.md

 Above we learned that 95% of a normal distribution is between 1.96 standard deviations of the mean, and that 5% of a normal distribution is outside this range.
 Perhaps these numbers sound familiar to you.
 Have you ever seen results presented with a 95% confidence interval?
 Have you ever read that two treatments were significantly different at the P=0.05 level?

 For population statistics, the normal distribution is the origin of those numbers.
 As we get further into this course, we will learn about additional distributions -- binomial, chi-square, and F -- and the unique statistical tests they allow.
 But the concept will stay the same: identifying whether observed statistical values are more likely to occur (i.e., within the central 95% of values expected in a distribution), or whether the values are unusual (occurring in the remaining 5%).

-[insert shiny app where they can sample multiple times and see results]

 ```r